-Each year in April, hospitals across the United States raise Donate Life flags and fly them all month long as part of the National Donate Life Month, a month-long celebration in April honors the generosity of organ, eye and tissue donors and their families and commemorates all transplant recipients and those still waiting for a lifesaving transplant.
+Every April, hospitals across the United States raise Donate Life flags and fly them all month long as part of National Donate Life Month (NDLM).
+NDLM is a time to spread awareness about organ, eye and tissue donation and to honor those who gave the gift of life.

-One way you can show your support and honor all those who have given the gift of life is to sign up as an organ, eye and tissue donor.
+One way you can show your support and honor all those who have given the gift of life all year long, is to sign up as an organ, eye and tissue donor.
 You can sign up online anytime at Donate Life Colorado or at the Driver License Office, when you renew or obtain your driver license or state I.D.